Dr. Marten footwear is a British brand that has made waves across the world. But for a first-time buyer, their footwear can be confusing.

 If you want to dress the 2976s up, go for a suit.
 These shoes would make great summer wedding wear, so wearing them with a pastel-colored suit would really show off your sense of style.
 To make this look a little more unique, try pairing your suit with a patterned shirt and no tie.

-How To Style The 101 Boots
+Men's Doc Marten Style Guide: The 101 Boots

 The 101 boots are a bit more difficult to style than the other men's Dr. Marten boots on this list.
 Why?
 It's simple, their chunky silhouette and slightly shorter design can make your legs look shorter if not worn correctly.